 JustMoney spoke to Greig Phillips, financial adviser at Personal Trust, for some tips on how you can get into the routine of saving, even when times are tough.

 Tip: Use our calculator to see how much you need for a decent retirement.

 An emergency fund is generally anywhere between three to six months’ worth of household expenses.
 It needs to be easily accessible and will ideally be invested in low-risk assets.

 You need to be sure you have access to funds in a crisis.
-There couldn’t be a more appropriate time than right now to reiterate exactly why it’s so important to have quick, easy access to emergency funds.
+There couldn’t be a more appropriate time than right now to revisit exactly why it’s so important to have quick, easy access to emergency funds.

 “Rather cut down on your spending than cut out on saving altogether,” says Phillips.

 He says one of the biggest mistakes people make is to not budget for their expenses, and many fail to allocate money first to savings.
-According to him, monthly savings should form part of your budget.
+According to Phillips, monthly savings should form part of your budget.